Don’t dig up dahlias for winter! What to do instead….

 (Although Anne Wareham is pretty good at not doing gardening in her book The Deckchair Gardener)

-And shop my favourite garden tools, books and garden products on the Middlesized Garden Amazon store.
+And I’m often asked for recommendations, so I’ve put together some useful lists of my favourite garden tools, books and garden products on the Middlesized Garden Amazon store.